rpearce/react-medium-image-zoom/README.md

 based on events that occur (like click or scroll events) to assist you in determining when to zoom and unzoom the component.

+## Styles

+You can import the default styles from `react-medium-image-zoom/dist/styles.css` and override the values from your code, or you can copy [the styles.css file](./source/styles.css) and alter it to your liking.
+The latter is the best option, given `rem`s should be used instead of `px` to account for different default browser font sizes, but it's hard to guess at what these values should be.

 ## Migrating From v4 to v5

 TODO